Please enable JavaScript to view this site.

 Dawn

-The time of dawn (the moment of first light, before sunrise).
-Depends on the setting used for the depression angle.
+The time of dawn (the moment of first light, before sunrise) and dusk (the moment of last light, after sunset) depend on the setting used for the depression angle.

 [SR]